 The world is an ever decreasing space and with the help of numerous social media outlets, it’s easier than ever to keep in touch with us.
 You can find us frequently on Twitter, Google+, Facebook, Youtube, Instagram, Stumbleupon and Pinterest.
 Additionally, we also run a thriving Facebook Group which is open to all comers.
 You’ll need to request an invite but we’d love to have you join us.
 Just click the links found top right and give us a shout.

 Site hosting costs money and no matter how much we wish we didn’t have to, Google pays the bills.
-You will therefore see the odd advert in place, or the very occasional paid editorial piece mixed up with our posts – these will be clearly labelled, with either TXH Admin, Sponsored Post, or ‘In Collaboration with…’ being credited as the author.
+You will therefore see the odd advert in place, or the very occasional paid editorial piece mixed up with our posts – these will be clearly labelled, with either TXH, Sponsored Post, or ‘In Collaboration with…’ being credited as the author.
 All cash received goes to site upkeep only and we’ll never let either of those options make a dent on your browsing experience or affect our thoughts.
 The reviews you will see will never be paid for.
 If you ever fancy dropping a little spare cash towards our Patreon, then everything is hugely appreciated and gratefully received.

 Xbox Community Network:

 From January 2015 until the XCN closed in September 2018, TheXboxHub have been included in the Xbox Community Network, so you can be sure that the games we get to review would have been sent to us from the very highest source… Xbox themselves.